 Art.
-3.9 Credit bearing short courses
+3.8 Credit bearing short courses

-Successfully passed exams of credit bearing short courses can be used as building blocks for obtaining an University of Twente PGD Certificate or Master's Diploma, provided the student has been formally admitted to the PGD course or Master's programme.
+1) Successfully passed exams of credit bearing short courses can be used as building blocks for obtaining an University of Twente PGD Certificate or Master's Diploma, provided the student has been formally admitted to the PGD course or Master's programme.

 Art.
-3.10 Combined programme
+3.9 Combined programme

-- 1) The term Combined programme is used for situations where the student studies for two programmes at the same time and will conclude each separately with a Diploma (also called a double degree). - 2) Requests for a Combined programme have to be submitted to the Examination Board by the student before the start of the programme. - 3) A total study load of 30 EC from other programmes can be incorporated to be eligible for the MSc Degree of the ITC programme. - 4) The overlap cannot include (part of) the MSc Research in the Master's programmes.
+- 1) The term Combined programme is used for situations where the student studies for two programmes at the same time and will conclude each separately with a Diploma (also called a double degree). - 2) Requests for a Combined programme have to be submitted to the Examination Board by the student before the start of the programme. - 3) A total study load of 30 EC from other programmes can be incorporated to be eligible for the MSc Degree of the ITC programme. - 4) A maximum of 15 EC can overlap in the MSc Research in the Master's programmes.